tomexiskandar/bintang/README.rst

 Loop through Bintang table's rows and yield index and row.
 Row can be called out as dict (default) or list.

-| columns: a list of columns for each row will contain.
-If None, contain all columns.
+| columns: a list of columns for each row will output.
+If None, output all columns.
 | row_type: either 'dict' (default) or 'list'.

 .. code:: python